 A bit about us

 Before telling us all about yourself, we thought you might want to know a bit more about us!
-Keep reading to find out who we are, what our office space is like, and what students have to say about their work experience!
+Keep reading to find out who we are, what our office spaces are like, and what students have to say about their work experience!

 Who we are

-The Student Experience Office, Student Support Centre, and Wellness Centre teams are made up of staff co-ordinators, student assistants, and volunteers who work together to provide wellness, support, and community connection programming at UFV.
+The Student Wellness Centre (SWC), Student Support Centre (SSC), Student Rights and Responsibilities Office (SRRO) and Student Experience Office (SEO) teams are made up of staff coordinators, student assistants, and volunteers who work together to provide wellness, support, and community connection programming at UFV.

-Although we’re technically 3 distinct departments, our staff, students, and programs work closely together to come up with supportive and interesting initiatives and events that meet the needs of UFV’s diverse student community.
-Collaboration comes naturally as we all work in buildnig S, and many of us share a hallway and offices in S1111, just behind the front desk in the Student Lounge.
+Although we’re technically 4 distinct departments, our staff, students, and programs work together closely to deliver supportive and interesting initiatives and events that meet the needs of UFV’s diverse student community.
+Collaboration comes naturally as we all have similar goals in supporting students and building community and connection.

 Here are some photos of our lounge space